vZome/vzome/docs/web-component.md

 Typically, script tags appear inside the `head` element, but it is not strictly necessary.
 Loading the Javascript module like this is what defines the `vzome-viewer` custom element, making it available to use on the page.
+Only one such script tag is necessary, no matter how many `vzome-viewer` elements you have on the page.

 The simplest form of the `vzome-viewer` element has just a `src` attribute whose value is a URL that points to a vZome design:
 ```html